anasulhaq/news-app/README.md

 # news-app
 **News Stories Dashboard **
- This project is an Angular application In order to run this You should have Node installed on your machine.
+ This project is an Angular application that display Latest News Stories.
+In order to run this You should have Node installed on your machine.

 **-After cloning the Application  > Go to Project directory**